 Contacts between Bell Beaker and Corded Ware

-Settlement areas of both cultures, the Bell Beaker and the Corded Ware culture, especially in the common territories of Central Europe, seemed to remain separated.
-There are data suggesting rejection and aversion, but also some form of social discourse between the groups.
+Settlement areas of both cultures, the Bell Beaker and the Corded Ware culture, especially in the common territories of central Europe, seemed to remain separated.
+Available data suggest rejection and aversion, but also some form of social discourse between the groups.

-Neighbouring groups of Bell Beaker, Globular Amphora and Corded Ware cultures of east-central Europe show certain similar artifacts, but made of different materials, and with different interpretations, which might signal imitation among culturally different groups.
-These cultural differences between Corded Ware and Bell Beaker cultures are maintained over vast distances, from east to west Europe[Czebreszuk and Szmyt 2008], potentially suggesting a strong ethnolinguistic difference of groups that are genetically (in ancestry and haplogroups) heterogeneous.
+Neighbouring groups of Bell Beaker, Globular Amphora and Corded Ware cultures of east-central Europe show certain similar artefacts, but made of different materials, and with different interpretations, which might signal imitation among culturally different groups.
+These cultural differences between Corded Ware and Bell Beaker cultures are maintained over vast distances, from east to west Europe[Czebreszuk and Szmyt 2008], potentially suggesting a strong ethnolinguistic difference among groups that were also genetically (in ancestry and haplogroups) heterogeneous.

 With the interaction of both groups, Corded Ware burials adapted to Bell Beaker customs, and a decline in Corded Ware remains is found in shared areas.

-Therefore, while the regional substrate for many eastern and northern Bell Beaker groups is in many cases formed by late Corded Ware culture groups – with some pottery types persisting in later times, and with individual burials being also used by later settlers –, in western and southern Bell Beaker territory previous regional substrates do not herald the Bell Beaker groups, with newer settlements using locations different to Late Neolithic sites, and collective graves being reused or substituted by individual graves[Besse 2014].
+The regional substrate for many eastern and northern Bell Beaker groups is in many cases formed by late Corded Ware culture groups – with some pottery types persisting in later times, and with individual burials being also used by later settlers.
+However, in western and southern Bell Beaker territory previous regional substrates do not herald the Bell Beaker groups, with newer settlements using locations different to Late Neolithic sites, and collective graves being reused or substituted by individual graves[Besse 2014].

 Tumulus building was identified by Gimbutas as one of the main cultural manifestations of the Kurgan culture (and “Kurgan people”) that spread Indo-European languages during the Neolithic.
 The practice of mound-building– and single graves – is nevertheless so widespread in time and space that it is hard to associate it with one particular ethnic group[Harding 2011].